aspalding/aspalding.github.io/_posts/2014-05-25-teachers-attitude.markdown

 Nothing was lost by refactoring the redundant function, and to be honest, the `out` function could be refactored into the move function as well in my opinion.
 However, I do not think I made a good enough case or gave sufficient enough advice for her to understand exactly why her attempt was unsuccessful and why the revised solution worked.

 This interaction made me realize another goal that I'd like to achieve at 8th Light.
-To be able to express myself vocally (as opposed to written advice, in which I do not struggle as much) in the domain of my career.
+To be able to express myself vocally in the domain of my career (as opposed to written advice, in which I do not struggle as much).
 I realize that this skill will not only help people requesting help from me, but will also enhance my own ability to express issues that I am experiencing myself.

 [Univ]: http://university.8thlight.com/